dytanium/upworkrss/tasks.md

 2.

 # Someday
-1. On main sidebar, add last updated to each feed
+[x] 1.
+On main sidebar, add last updated to each feed
 2. Remove base temlates (like navigation.blade.php)
+3. Could I expand this into an RSS reader?!
+4. Perhaps a way to 'rank' a potential listing?
+Put this in the 'LATER' category